Daily VideoAugust 31, 2015

 Critical thinking questions

-- Why might it be helpful to know how children will be affected by trauma their parents experienced?
+- Why might it be helpful to know how children will be affected by the trauma their parents experienced?

 - By identifying factors that can contribute to PTSD and anxiety disorders, how might doctors better treat people who suffer from these disorders?